PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-agenda-lab.md

 If the initially generated text agenda format is not to your liking, you can configure the format of the generated agenda using the template slide.

-As seen in the template slide, there are three types of bullet styles - *Unvisited*, *Highlighted* and *Visited*, which correspond to the style of *Unvisited*, *Highlighted* and *Visited* sections in the actual agenda in your presentation.
-Tweak the styles, and add or delete shapes to your liking.
+As seen in the template slide, there are three types of bullet styles for you to modify - *Unvisited*, *Highlighted* and *Visited*, which correspond to the style of *Unvisited*, *Highlighted* and *Visited* sections in the actual agenda in your presentation.

+You can also add items to or remove items from the template slide.
+These changes will be synchronized to the agenda throughout the presentation.

 In the following example, we change the header and bullet points of the template slide.